 After serving the maximum two terms, Rawlings was superseded by John Kufuor in 2000.
 The peaceful transfer of power between two Presidents sharing neither a party nor an ideology marked a turning point for Ghana.
-The same feat was repeated in 2008 when NDC candidate John Evans Atta Mills (pictured) defeated and peacefully replaced NPP candidate Nana Akufo-Addo.
+The same feat was repeated in 2008 when NDC candidate John Evans Atta Mills defeated and peacefully replaced NPP candidate Nana Akufo-Addo.
 Serving until his death in 2012, Mills was succeeded by his NDC Vice President John Dramani Mahama.
+Nana Akufo-Addo was again elected President in 2016 and 2020.